foysalahmed10/Pepper-4D/README.md

   <img src="figures/data_acquisition_pipeline.jpg" width="95%">
 </p>

-Pepper-4D was constructed through a multi-stage pipeline including image acquisition, preprocessing, 3D reconstruction, and plant-only point cloud generation.
-Multi-view images were captured for each plant at each time step, followed by 3D reconstruction and post-processing to obtain temporally aligned point clouds.
+Figure 2.
+Workflow of image acquisition and 3D reconstruction for the Pepper-4D dataset. (a) is the step of image acquisition and preprocessing; (b) shows the 3D reconstruction step using the NeRFacto framework; and (c) shows the preparation step of the plant-only point cloud by pot removal and filtering on the result from Point Cloud Exporter.

 ---